FlyingFathead/mortality-roulette/README.md

 ## License

 No software license has been granted for Mortality Roulette at this time.
+If you are interested in the project, collaboration, or licensing, please contact **[FlyingFathead](https://github.com/FlyingFathead)**.

 Third-party datasets remain subject to their respective source licences and terms.
 See `datasets/README.md` and `datasets/manifest.json` for details.

 ---